Experience-Monks/jam3-lesson-asyncjs/lessons/4-Signals/index.md

 As you can see events and signals are very similar.

-As you might remember from the last lesson part on Node Event's we created a prototypical "class" whose prototype was based on Node's EventEmitter.
+You might remember from the last lesson part on Node Event's we created a prototypical "class" whose prototype was based on Node's EventEmitter.
 You would NEVER do this with Signals.
+Signals prefer composition over inheritance.

-The major difference between EventEmitter and Signal is that an EventEmitter will dispatch many events where one Signal is responsible for one Event.
+The major difference between EventEmitter and Signal is that an EventEmitter will dispatch many event types where one Signal is responsible for one event type.

 ## Signals over Events